ibm-cloud-docs/Cloudant/api/attachments.md

 If you do not supply the most recent `_rev`, the response is a [409 error](/docs/services/Cloudant?topic=cloudant-http#http-status-codes).

-### Example of deleting an attachment, by using HTTP
+See the following example of deleting an attachment by using HTTP:

 ```http
 DELETE /$DATABASE/$DOCUMENT_ID/$ATTACHMENT?rev=$REV HTTP/1.1
 ```
 {: codeblock}

-### Example of deleting an attachment, by using the command line
+See the following example of deleting an attachment by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/$DOCUMENT_ID/$ATTACHMENT?rev=$REV" \